xebialabs-community/howto/argoRollouts/README.md

    executes the rest of the update steps
 1. kubectl argo rollouts promote guestbook-canary-rollout -n guestbook-canary updates the final set of pods with the new image

+## Rollout new revisions using Canary

+1. In Release, create Unix host connection.
+Specify a host which has the following kubectl installed and confiured to connect to the desired cluster kubectl argo rollouts plugin installed
+1. Create Kubectl Argo Rollouts connection and specify the kubectl path, namespace as guestbook-canary and other fields or if required.
+   System defaults from the unix host will be picked where not specified.
+1. Import the template for Canary deployment found here <github>
+1. Create the following global variables in Release
+    * canary.rollout-name - guestbook-canary-rollout
+    * canary.container -name- guestbook-container
+    * canary.prev-failed-image - None
+1. Make sure that the rollout tasks in the template have the 'Rollout Config' and 'Host' selected.
+1. To update a new image, create New Release, specify the new image xldevdocker/guestbook:green and start it.
+1. Assign and complete manual tasks where required.
+Choose to promote or abort rollout as desired.

 ## Initial BlueGreen Rollout Setup in K8s